AUTHOR SPOTLIGHT

 Frederick:

-And across cultures, generations, and circumstances, the answer was remarkably consistent.
+Across cultures, ages, and circumstances, the answer kept surfacing:

 Love.